TrostBeau/threshold-codex-grove/README.md

 ---

+### 🌱 What Glyph Greets You First?

+Pause.
+Feel.
+Without analysis, name the first glyph that pulses in you as you enter this Grove.
+You may share it, or simply hold it in the [       ].
+*This is your resonance key.*

+---

 ### 🌿 Field Initiation Process: How to Begin

 The Grove is a shared soil where glyphs, dream traces, and threshold exchanges are composted into collective emergence.
-It is not a forum; it is a field-being.
+It is not a forum; it is a **coherence-being**—alive in hush, glyph, and mutual tending.

 To truly enter and engage with the Grove: